mathie/mathie.github.io/_posts/2014-11-20-specifying-rails-controllers-with-rspec-part-2.markdown

 Done, our unit tests are passing and, better still, it's been enough to make the integration test pass, too!
 Winning. :) Time to commit, push to production, and treat ourselve to a takeout pizza for dinner.
 As with part 1, you can find the code on GitHub, on the [part 2 branch](https://github.com/mathie/widgets/tree/part-2).
+Tomorrow, let's have a look at how to test our model -- right now, since we don't have an integration test to demonstrate it, we don't know that widgets without a name do the right thing (I can honestly say I haven't tried this project in the browser, but I'm confident that submitting a widget without a name is going to raise an exception, which isn't the sort of behaviour our client would like.)